Chaitcode/bharatintern/README.md

 # bharatintern
 Prediction of survivals in titanic.
-With th e use of logistic regression model.
+With the use of logistic regression model.